peacekeeper/freedomkite/README.md

 freedomkite
 ===========

-Provides PageKite frontend services for FreedomBoxes.
+Provides PageKite frontend services for FreedomBoxes (and other devices).

 General overview: